A causal framework for distribution generalization: Distribution generalization

 \paragraph{Sufficient conditions for generalization}

 Assumption~\ref{ass:gen_f} states that every function in $\FF$ is globally identified by its values on $\supp(X)$.
 This is, for example, satisfied if $\mathcal{F}$ is a linear space of functions with domain $\mathcal{D} \subset \R^d$ which are linearly independent on $\supp(X)$.
-More precisely,
+More precisely, $\mathcal{F}$ is linearly closed, i.e.,